yazonnile/svelidation/readme.md

   - `typeRules: { [key: string]: ruleFunction }`
     - `ruleFunction: (value, entryParams): boolean`

 Extend existing/add new type to validator.
-In case of creating new type, there is one clause. `typeRules` has to have method named `typeCheck`.
+In case of creating new type, there is one clause. `typeRules` has to have method named `type`.
 This is a basic and required method for every type and it calls everytime we validate type.
-And if it return `false` - current entry validation stops with `typeCheck` error
+And if it return `false` - current entry validation stops with `type` error
 ```js
 import createValidation, { ensureType } from 'svelidation';
 const { createEntry, validate, validateValueStore } = createValidation();